goongoguma/goongoguma-weekend-review-0512/README.md

-This is my first weekend-review in 0512
+This is my first weekend-review in Starbucks